jbmarvin24/game-hub/README.md

 1. Clone this repository to your local machine.
 2. Run `npm install` to install the required dependencies.
 3. Get a RAWG API key at [https://rawg.io/apidocs](https://rawg.io/apidocs).
 You'll have to create an account first.
+4. Run `cp .env.example .env.local`
-4. Add the API key to `src/services/api-client.ts`.
+5. Add the API key to `.env.local`.
-5. Run `npm run dev` to start the web server.
+6. Run `npm run dev` to start the web server.

 ## Description